What’s the first thing that comes to your mind when you hear the word protein?

-- Proteins are good for your bones
+- Good for the bones

-- They help increase muscle mass and strength
+- Increase muscle mass and strength

-- Proteins help improve your mood and can also reduce anxiety
+- Improves your mood and reduces anxiety

 - Drinking high protein smoothies can help in muscle repair and recovery

-- Proteins are good for your skin, nails, and hair
+- Proteins are good for your skin, nails and hair

 - They help balance blood sugar levels